Public Health (Alcohol) Act – principal measures

 As well as the labels on alcohol products themselves, those selling alcohol, whether in pubs or the off-trade, will be required to display a notice containing the health warnings mentioned above, the link to the public health website, and indicating to the customer that the alcohol and calorie content of alcohol products is on the products themselves or, for all ’poured drinks’, can be found in a document, which must be on display.

 There will be a three-year transition period before manufacturers and retailers of alcohol products will have to comply fully with the labelling requirements.

-The Public Health (Alcohol) Bill contains a provision for structural separation of alcohol products in mixed retail outlets, such as supermarkets and convenience stores, which will mean that they will no longer be displayed like ’every day’ or routine grocery products.
+The Public Health (Alcohol) Act – Section 22 – contains a provision for structural separation of alcohol products in mixed retail outlets, such as supermarkets and convenience stores, which will mean that they will no longer be displayed like ’every day’ or routine grocery products.

 Retailers will have to three choices in relation how it presents alcohol in-store – they can choose to store alcohol either in a separate area of the store, in a closed storage unit or cabinet which contains only alcohol products or in open storage units, not more than 3 (adjacent to each other).
 Alcohol products behind check-out points will need to be concealed.
 Point of sale advertising of alcohol products will now be confined to the designated display area or the inside of the storage cabinet.

 If a premises which sells alcohol products chooses to separate the alcohol from other products by confining the sale of alcohol to a single area in the premises, it must ensure that:

 - It is separated from the rest of the premises by a physical barrier (minimum height not less than 1.2 metres), through which alcohol products and advertisements for alcohol products are not visible to members of the public

 - Members of the public do not have to pass through that area in order to gain access to or purchase any products other than alcohol product, or